Scenic Chairlift Lift Rides July 5-6-7

 • Lookout Pass invested in a new ticketing system for both Lookout Pass & the Hiawatha.

-• a New Sprung Structure measuring 50 x 100 ft is bing constructed for this winter 2023-24 to provide more seating capacity
+• a New Sprung Structure measuring 50 x 100 ft was constructed for use in winter 2023-24 to provide more seating capacity.

-• Hiawatha - Additional busses added to our fleet bring us to 12 busses to transport guests from the trails bottom in Pearson, ID back up to the Roland, ID turnaround. in addtion 200 new bikes from Marin & Schwinn were added to the Hiawatha Rental Fleet along with over 300 new lights.
+• Hiawatha - Additional busses added to our fleet, bringing us to 12 busses to transport guests from the trails bottom in Pearson, ID back up to the Roland, ID turnaround.
+In addition 200 new bikes from Marin & Schwinn were added to the Hiawatha Rental Fleet along with over 300 new 400 lumen ights.

 • The mountain purchased a NEW Prinoth Bison X Snow Grooming Machine

-• Our NEWEST Lift addition the Eagle Peak Quad Chairlift had the motor controls optimized over the summer and it has taken 2.5 minutes off the ride time.
+• Our NEWEST Lift addition the Eagle Peak Quad Chairlift had the motor controls optimized over the summer.
+This important step has shortened the ride time by 2.5 minutes.